“Oundjian kept the audience under a musical spell for what seemed like a blissful eternity”

 “Oundjian showed himself to be a masterful Bruckner conductor.
 The eighth had pathos as well as power, with firm, pellucid structure and impeccable transitions.
 The Scherzo steamed along with crisp, lethal efficiency, the adrenalin rush building with each flourish.
 Oundnian expertly tended the adagio at a careful, slow burn, with solemn woodwinds playing against spiritual strings”

-Since 2012, Oundjian has served as Music Director of the Royal Scottish National Orchestra during which time he implemented the kind of collaborative programming that has become a staple of his directorship.
+From 2012-2018, Oundjian served as Music Director of the Royal Scottish National Orchestra during which time he implemented the kind of collaborative programming that has become a staple of his directorship.
 Oundjian led the RSNO on several international tours, including North America, China, and a European festival tour with performances at the Bregenz Festival, the Dresden Festival as well as in Innsbruck, Bergamo, Ljubljana, and others.
-His final appearance with the orchestra as their Music Director will be at the 2018 BBC Proms where he conducts Britten’s epic War Requiem and closes his six-year tenure with the orchestra.
+His final appearance with the orchestra as their Music Director was at the 2018 BBC Proms where he conducted Britten’s epic War Requiem.

-Highlights of upcoming seasons include appearances with the Orchestre de la Suisse Romande, the Detroit, Atlanta, Saint Louis and Baltimore Symphony Orchestra, and in Los Angeles, New Zealand, and Armenia.
-He serves as Artistic Advisor for the Colorado Music Festival and is proud to continue his association with the Caramoor Festival, the BBC Proms, NHK Symphony and the Prague Spring Festival.
+Highlights of past seasons include appearances with the Orchestre de la Suisse Romande, the Detroit, Atlanta, Saint Louis, Baltimore, Indianapolis and New Zealand Symphony Orchestras, with visits to Cincinnati and Milwaukee planned for winter 2020.
+In January 2019 he transitioned from Artistic Advisor to Music Director for the Colorado Music Festival, commencing a five year tenure.
+He is proud to continue his association with the Caramoor Festival, the BBC Proms, NHK Symphony, and the Prague Spring Festival.

 Oundjian has been a visiting professor at Yale University’s School of Music since 1981, and in 2013 was awarded the school’s Sanford Medal for Distinguished Service to Music.
-A dedicated educator, Oundjian will conduct the Yale and Juilliard Symphony Orchestras and the New World Symphony during the 18/19 season.
+A dedicated educator, Oundjian conducted the Yale and Juilliard Symphony Orchestras and the New World Symphony during the 18/19 season.

 Peter Oundjian is represented in Europe by Tanja Dorn at Dorn Music.